 What are the expected uses of the Southern Extension site?

-It is expected that the uses of the Southern Extension site will be similar to the existing site, which would include a mixture of office and high-tech industrial and warehouse/logistics uses.
+It is expected that the uses of the Southern Extension site will be similar to the existing site, which would include a mixture of office, high-tech industrial, and manufacturing with elements of distribution/logistics uses.

 How many people work at the existing site and how many new jobs would be delivered through the Southern Extension development?